josephko91/neural-network-mlp/README.md

 # neural-network-mlp
-Implementation of a multilayer perceptron.
+Implementation of a multilayer perceptron using numpy